13luiscabral13/SDLE/README.md

     - ``cd src``
     - ``npm run start-client PORT`` - (e.g. npm run client 5500)
         - SERVER PORTS ARE STATIC!
 DO NOT USE THEM! (check [config file](./src/config.json))
+- Simulate Server disconnection
+    - ``kill pid`` (pid is defined for each server when you start the cloud, check the console)

 ## Members